cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-The interblockchain communication protocol uses a cross-chain message passing model.
-IBC *packets* are relayed from one blockchain to the other by external relayer processes.
-Two chains, A and B, confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
-Packets are visible to relayers and can be read from a blockchain by any relayer process and submitted to any other blockchain.
+The interblockchain communication protocol uses a cross-ledger message passing model.
+IBC *packets* are relayed from one ledger to the other by external relayer processes.
+Two ledgers, A and B, confirm new blocks independently, and packets from one ledger to the other may be delayed, censored, or re-ordered arbitrarily.
+Packets are visible to relayers and can be read from a ledger by any relayer process and submitted to any other ledger.

-The IBC protocol must provide ordering (for ordered channels) and exactly-once delivery guarantees to allow applications to reason about the combined state of connected modules on two chains.
-For example, an application may wish to allow a single tokenised asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
-The application can mint asset vouchers on chain B when a particular IBC packet is committed to chain B, and require outgoing sends of that packet on chain A to escrow an equal amount of the asset on chain A until the vouchers are later redeemed back to chain A with an IBC packet in the reverse direction.
-This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain B can later be redeemed back to chain A. A more detailed explanation of this example is provided later on.
+The IBC protocol must provide ordering (for ordered channels) and exactly-once delivery guarantees to allow applications to reason about the combined state of connected modules on two ledgers.
+For example, an application may wish to allow a single tokenised asset to be transferred between and held on multiple blockledgers while preserving fungibility and conservation of supply.
+The application can mint asset vouchers on ledger B when a particular IBC packet is committed to ledger B, and require outgoing sends of that packet on ledger A to escrow an equal amount of the asset on ledger A until the vouchers are later redeemed back to ledger A with an IBC packet in the reverse direction.
+This ordering guarantee along with correct application logic can ensure that total supply is preserved across both ledgers and that any vouchers minted on ledger B can later be redeemed back to ledger A. A more detailed explanation of this example is provided later on.

 \vspace{3mm}